UBC-MDS/introduction-machine-learning/chapters/en/module5.md

 </choice>

 **Question 2**
-If we have `NaN` values in our data, can we simply drop the column missing the data?
+If we have `NaN` values in our data, should we simply drop the column missing the data?

 <choice id="2" >